jessesquires/.github/.github/ISSUE_TEMPLATE/feature.md

 ---

+*Have you read the [Contributing Guidelines](https://github.com/jessesquires/.github/blob/master/CONTRIBUTING.md)?*

+## Describe the feature
+*Clearly and concisely describe what you would like to add.*

-**Is your feature request related to a problem?
-Please describe.**
+## Is your feature request related to a problem?
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+*Clearly and concisely describe the problem.*

+## Proposed solution and implementation notes
-**Describe the solution you'd like**
+*Clearly and concisely describe the solution you'd like to see.
+Include implementation details, if possible.*
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## Alternatives considered
-A clear and concise description of any alternative solutions or features you've considered.
+*Clearly and concisely describe any alternative solutions or features you've considered.

-**Additional context**
+## Additional context
-Add any other context or screenshots about the feature request here.
+*Add any other context or screenshots about the feature request here.*